 The trapped neutrons are detected when they decay.
 When a trapped neutron decays (into an electron, proton and anti-neutrino), the resulting high-energy electron travels through the helium leaving a trail of ionized helium atoms.
 These ions quickly combine with neutral helium atoms to form metastable diatomic molecules.
-Most of these molecules decay within 10 ns, emitting a pulse of light in the extreme ultraviolet (EUV), $\lambda \sim 70$ -90 nm.
+Most of these molecules decay within 10 ns, emitting a pulse of light in the extreme ultraviolet (EUV), $\lambda \approx 70$ nm to 90 nm.
 This pulse of scintillation light is the signal of a neutron decaying in the trap.

 In an experimental run, the cold neutron beam is allowed to pass through the trapping region, after which the beam is blocked and pulses of light are counted.
-A background signal, with both constant and time-varying components obscures the trapped neutron signal.
-These backgrounds are subtracted by collecting data where the magnetic field is on during the initial loading phase, so that
+A background signal, with both constant and time-varying components, obscures the trapped neutron signal.
+These backgrounds are subtracted by collecting data where the magnetic field is on during the initial loading phase, so that UCN are confined by the trap and subtracting data where the magnetic field is off initially, so that no neutrons are trapped.
+Equal numbers of each data set were taken, pooled and subtracted to give the background subtracted data.

 FIGURE 2.
-Counting rate as a function of time after the neutron beam is turned off (pooled background subtracted data). (a) Trapping data set I, N_I = 560 \pm 160, (b) Trapping data set II, N{II} = 240 \pm 65, (c) Combined trapping signal, τ = 750 $^{130}{-200}$ s, (d) Combined 3 He data, N{3He}= 53 \pm 63.
+Counting rate as a function of time after the neutron beam is turned off (pooled background subtracted data). (a) Trapping data set I, $N_1 = 560 \pm 160$, (b) Trapping data set II, $N_1 = 240 \pm 65$, (c) Combined trapping signal, $\tau = 750^{+200}{-200}$ s, (d) Combined 3He data, $N{au} = 53 \pm 63$.